scottfr/SystemsBook/Learning/learning.md

 - We learn as we go and seldom do we get models right the first time.
 - Linear, Reinforcing and Balancing structures are the basic building blocks for all models.
 - These building blocks can aid in understanding aspects of our interactions with the world around us.

-Please continue to the next chapter where you will learn more about the Insight Maker environment so you can actually build the models that were presented in this chapter.
-- A model is a simplification of the world around you intended to help you understand something.
-- Use a modeling form that adequately serves your quest for understanding.
 - Stock & Flow, Rich Picture, and Causal Loop models are only three of a very large array of possible modeling forms that exist.
 Use them to the extent that they serve you and when they don't find a form that does.
+- Use a modeling form that adequately serves your quest for understanding.
 - The Model Thinking Course by Scott E. Page presents a very extensive exposure to many types of models useful for understanding different aspects of the world around us.

 ### Rich Pictures ###